Year 2

 Maths

 Every Friday the children will continue to have a ’99 Club’ session as part of their maths lesson.
 The children have ten minutes to work their way through a variety of number sentences.
-The club begins on ’11 Club’ and then makes it’s way up through the levels as and when they complete the club.
+Every child begins on ’11 Club’ and then makes their way up through the levels as and when they complete the club.
+The clubs are as followed:

 11 Club – 11 questions involving addition within 10 and doubling numbers from one to ten